 If it seems too much to deal with at present, you can rent a storage unit so you can sell or donate items at a later date once your loved one is happily settled in their new assisted living community.

-Review our other articles on senior moving:
+Review our other articles on helping a loved one transtion to senior living:

 If you or a senior loved one are looking for an assisted living community near you, enter your city or zip code in the search box below.